edge-core/sonic-buildimage/src/sonic-yang-models/doc/Configuration.md

 ### Hash

-Generic hash allows user to configure which hash fields are suppose to be used by a hashing algorithm.
+Generic hash allows user to configure various aspects of hashing algorithm.
 The configuration is applied globally for each ECMP and LAG on a switch.

 ***ECMP/LAG HASH***